-Start the week before your trip and avoid last minute trips and anxiety
+Start the week before your trip to avoid lingering anxiety and last-minute errands.

-Try to have an idea of what each day will look like: Am I on the plane or road?
+Try to have an idea of what each day will look like and research before going.
+Am I on the plane or road?
 Am I visiting someone?
-Am I visiting something? (park, monument, etc) Research before going.
+Am I visiting something?

 If fast food is the only option do your best.
-Remove the starch and focus on the protein/veggies.
+Remove the starch and focus on the protein and veggies.

 Air Travel